trevorpogue/sections/README.rst

 Performance
 --------------

 Each non-leaf Section node keeps a cache containing quickly readable references of attribute dicts previously parsed from manual traversing through descendant nodes in an earlier read.
 The caches are invalidated accordingly for modified nodes and their ancestors when the tree structure or node attribute values change.

-The caches allow instant reading of sub-lists/dicts in Θ(1) time and can often make structure attribute reading faster by 5x or even much more if the structure is rarely modified after creation.
+The caches allow instant reading of sub-lists/dicts in Θ(1) time and can often make structure attribute reading faster by 5x or even much more once the structure is rarely being modified.
 The downside is that it also increases memory usage by roughly 5x as well.
-This is not a concern on a general-purpose computer for structures containing less than 1000 - 10,000 nodes.
-For clarity, converting a list with 10,000 elements would create 10,001 nodes (1 root plus 10,000 children).
-However, for structure containing more than 1000 - 10,000 nodes, it may be recommended to consider changing the node or structure's class attribute ``use_cache`` to ``False``.
+This is not a concern on a general-purpose computer for structures representing lists/dicts with less than 1000 - 10,000 elements.
+However, for structures in this range or larger, it is recommended to consider changing the node or structure's class attribute ``use_cache`` to ``False``.
 This can be done as follows:

 .. code-block:: python